PCMDI/pcmdi_metrics/pcmdi_metrics/extremes/README.md

-notes:
+PMP Extremes Metrics

+How to run driver:
+python pmp_extremes_driver.py -p parameter_file --other_params

+This script will produce metrics JSONs and netcdf files (optional) containing block max/min values for temperature and/or precipitation.

 Temperature: metrics in same units as input data.
 Must have variable "tasmax" or "tasmin"

 Precipitation: inputs expected to be kg/m2/s.
 Converts to mm/day.
-Variable name pr,PRECT, or precip
+Variable name must be pr,PRECT, or precip

 It is not required to provide a reference dataset